Jython1415/jython1415.github.io/_posts/2025-04-07-claude-thinking-userscript.md

   - Userscript
 ---

-# How I Auto-Enable Extended Thinking Mode for Claude

 I got tired of manually enabling extended thinking mode for Claude.
 I want it on for most of my conversations, but since the default is that it's off, I find myself having to click that toggle constantly.
 It's even worse when I start a conversation and realize that I wanted it on from the start, and now I have to go back and create a new chat with the same prompt.

 I would much prefer if it was on by default and I would have to manually turn it off when I wanted it off.